mkumar73/beckernick.github.io/_posts/2016-09-23-job-discovery.markdown

 # Evaluating a Single Job

 While it's not easy to perfectly evaluate any data science job, it's fairly trivial to see if it's remotely relevant to my skillset.
 For example, if I were 100% focused on getting a job requiring Python programming, I probably wouldn't apply to jobs whose descriptions didn't have the word Python in them.
 By following this (simple) heuristic, I can write a function to do the evaluation for me.
 The function will need to search the HTML of a job page and return whether or not I'm a good match.
-For me, the function should check if Python, R, or SQL are in the job description and return the number of times those terms appear.
+For me, the function should check if Python, R, and SQL are in the job description and return the number of times those terms appear.

 ```python